jiahao/ArbRadixFloatingPoints.jl/README.md

 - By default, the digits are allowed to take any value that fits in machine `Int`s, _including negative values_.
 Restrictions to nonnegative digits, binary digits, or similar have not been implemented, so many numeration systems, such as Knuth's quater-imaginary system or the balanced ternary system, are _not_ computed by this package.
 - No arithmetic on these numbers have been implemented.
 There's so much to do!
+- No attempt is made to form normalized numbers.
+The conversion to `ArbRadixFloat` is known to generate denormalized floats.
 - The conversion from ordinary binary floating point to `ArbRadixFloat` is not guaranteed to be the best possible norm preserving conversion.
 - I have no idea how to think about rounding modes for `ArbRadixFloat`s